 - The Purpose of the University is set out in the University of Toronto Statement of Institutional Purpose (1992).
 At the heart of the University lies the commitment to academic freedom, which may not be abridged.
 Academic freedom is described in the University’s Statement on Freedom of Speech and in article 5 of the Memorandum of Agreement between the University of Toronto and the University of Toronto Faculty Association.

 - The University values and will protect its integrity, autonomy, and academic freedom, and does not accept gifts when a condition of such acceptance would compromise these fundamental principles.

 - The University’s solicitation of gifts is informed by and consistent with academic priorities established by appropriate University processes.
-Undesignated gifts must be used for such purposes as the University judges will best advance its mission and academic priorities.
-Designated gifts are used expressly for the purposes for which they are given, which must be consistent with the University’s mission and academic priorities.
+Undesignated gifts must be used for such purposes as the University judges will best advance its mission and approved academic priorities.
+Designated gifts are used expressly for the purposes for which they are given, which must be consistent with the University’s mission and approved academic priorities.